Prospect Park (Brooklyn): Robert Moses era

 It was not unusual in the Moses years, and especially the decade after his departure, to quietly remove underutilized or redundant structures.
 To do so was regarded as economical and prudent management.
 Several structures had been destroyed by the time Moses left his position as NYC Parks commissioner in May 1960.
 These included the Dairy, destroyed 1935; Concert Grove House, demolished 1949; Music Island, razed 1960; the Flower Garden; the Thatched Shelter, destroyed in the 1940s; the Model Yacht Club, burned down in 1956; and the Greenhouse Conservatories, taken apart in 1955.

-No park commissioner since Moses has been able to exercise the same degree of power, nor did NYC Parks remain as stable a position in the aftermath of his departure, with eight commissioners holding the office in the twenty years following.
-This instability, coupled with the 1975 New York City fiscal crisis, devastated the Parks Department.
-The department was staffed by 6,000 personnel in 1960, but consisted of just 2,800 permanent and 1,500 temporary workers by 1980.
-Much of Prospect Park suffered soil erosion and lack of maintenance caused the landscape to deteriorate.
-By 1979, park attendance dropped to two million, the lowest recorded level in the history of the park.